TroelsMortensen/CodeLabs/Tutorials/NetTodoApp-Part1-BlazorWASM/009 File data storage.md

 Later, when we work with databases through Entity Framework Core, you will also need to call SaveChanges after interacting with the database.
 So, we practice the workflow here.\
 The `DataContainer` is serialized to JSON, then written to the file.
 Then the field is cleared.

+### Efficiency?
+We are going to save the Domain objects as they are.
+This means multiple Todos may reference the same User, and so in the JSON file we will find the same User data multiple times.

+Obviously this is not particular efficient, having this duplicate data.
+It is, however, a flaw we will accept for the JSON storage functionality, as this is just a placeholder until we get the actual database in place.\
+This database will be normalized, and we will be rid of duplicate data.

 ### GitHub
 Here ends the first branch on GitHub, the [basic setup](https://github.com/TroelsMortensen/WasmTodo/tree/001_BasicSetup).
 The next part will be on a new branch.